Namhansanseong

-Namhansanseong is a historical mountain fortress city 25 km southeast of Seoul, South Korea.
-It sits approximately 480 m above sea level and is aligned with the ridges of the mountain for maximum defensibility.
-The fortress, stretching 12 km in length, protects a vast area used as an emergency capital city during the Joseon Dynasty of Korea (1392–1910).
-The design is based on fortress architecture of East Asia, embodying aspects of four historical cultural styles: the Joseon of Korea, the Azuchi-Momoyama Period of Japan, and Ming and Qing China.
+Namhansanseong (Korean: 남한산성; Hanja: 南漢山城) is a historic Korean fortress city in Gwangju, Gyeonggi Province, South Korea.
+A UNESCO World Heritage Site, the fortress lies atop the mountain Namhansan and stretches 12 km in length.
+It served as an emergency capital city during the 1392–1910 Joseon period.
+The design is based on fortress architecture of East Asia, embodying aspects of four historical cultural styles: Joseon of Korea, the Azuchi-Momoyama Period of Japan, and Ming and Qing China.

 It was extensively developed during the 16th to 18th centuries, a period of continuous warfare.
 The technical development of weaponry and armaments during this period, which saw the use of gunpowder imported from Europe, also greatly influenced the architecture and layout of the fortress.
 Namhansanseong portrays how the various theories of defense mechanisms in Korea were put to form by combining the everyday living environment with defense objectives.
 The fortress indicates how Buddhism played an influential role in protecting the state, and it became a symbol of sovereignty in Korea.
-It stands on the Namhansan (South Han Mountain), containing fortifications that date back to the 17th century and a number of temples.

 It can be accessed from Seoul through Namhansanseong station of Seoul Subway Line 8.